dstrates/awesome-platform-engineering/README.md

 - [tini](https://github.com/krallin/tini) - A tiny but valid `init` for containers
 - [ko](https://github.com/ko-build/ko) - ko is a simple, fast container image builder for Go applications
 - [go-containerregistry](https://github.com/google/go-containerregistry) - Google Go library for working with container images.
 Includes tools like `crane`, `gcrane`, `krane` & `k8schain`
+- [testcontainers](https://github.com/testcontainers) - open source framework for providing throwaway, lightweight instances of anything that can run in a Docker container

 ### Shell into containers